-Due to the reactive nature of the Favona waste rock on the stockpile, the pond water has in the past contained significant concentrations of iron.
-At present there is no stockpiled material.
-The preferred management option for FSPCP water is to pump it to the Water Treatment Plant, but a secondary option is to pump to Storage 1A via the RO Concentrate System if necessary.
+Due to the reactive nature of the underground waste rock on the stockpile, the pond water has in the past contained significant concentrations of iron, however this is dependent on the underground geochemistry of the areas being mined.
+The stockpile has a forked Zone A Sub Soil (ZASS) underdrainage system (Figure 5) This drains to the ZASS manhole which is pumped to the WTP.
+The preferred management option for FSPCP water is to also pump it to the Water Treatment Plant, but a secondary option is to pump to Storage 1A via the RO Concentrate System if necessary.